smallinsky/mtf/README.md

 }
 ```

+### GRPC and HTTPS with TLS support

+The `framework.WithTLS(framework.TLSSettings{Host: []string{"customdomain.com"})` chain method of `framework.TestEnv` allows to set custom DNSNames that will be added to TLS.
+In order to create grpc TLS server or client the port `port.NewGRPCClientPort(..., ..., port.WithTLSConn(cert.ServerCertFile))` and
+`port.NewGRPCServerPort(..., ..., port.WithTLS(cert.ServertCertFile, cert.ServerKeyFile))` can be used,  where cert is a package imported from `smallinsky/mtf/pkg/cert`
+Under the hood the mtf framework will create cert key pair in `/tmp/mtf/` that will be propagated to dependencies during test execution.

-### Metchers
+### Match `mtf/match`
-Match only message type:
+Match only respnse message type:
 ```go
 echoPort.Receive(t, match.Type(&pb.AskOracleResponse{})
 ```
-Match by custom function:
+Match response by custom function:
 ```go
 echoPort.Receive(t, match.Fn(func(resp *pb.AskGoogleResponse) {
 		if got, want := len(resp.GetData()), 2; got != want {